Sakshi266/hotel-management-system/README.md

 The project includes tables such as:

-customers
+- customers

-rooms
+- rooms

-staff
+- staff

-bookings
+- bookings

-payments
+- payments

-room_types
+- room_types

 You can use this schema to practice:

-Normalization
+- Normalization

-Primary/Foreign key constraints
+- Primary/Foreign key constraints

-Joins
+- Joins

-Aggregations
+- Aggregations

-Stored procedures
+- Stored procedures
+### 🛠️ Technologies Used

+MySQL / PostgreSQL / SQL Server (choose based on your implementation)

+SQL concepts:
+✔ DDL
+✔ DML
+✔ Joins
+✔ Constraints
+✔ Views
+✔ Stored Procedures
+### ▶️ How to Use

+Download or clone this repository

+Import the hotel_db.sql file into your SQL environment

+Run the queries from queries.sql for practice

+Start modifying or extending the system
+### 📚 Learning Outcomes

+By working on this project, you will learn:

+How to design a normalized hotel management database

+How to implement relationships between tables

+How to write real-world SQL queries

+How to manage CRUD operations

+Building and understanding ER diagrams